 It is highly recommended that all graduation requirements are completed before beginning this rigorous program.

-All prerequisites and the Test of Essential Academic Skills Test (TEAS) 5th edition, from the Assessment Technology Institute (ATI) must be completed in order to apply.
+All prerequisites and the Test of Essential Academic Skills Test (ATI TEAS) from the Assessment Technology Institute (ATI) must be completed in order to apply.
 Higher GPAs and TEAS scores increase the odds of getting into the program.
 Only the first passing score of 62 or higher on the TEAS is required to continue with the application process.
 A copy of the TEAS Version 5 Study Manual is available for applicants in the nursing department.
 Copies of the study manual are also on reserve in the Learning Resource Center.

 It is highly recommended that potential applicants study for the test.
 Registration for testing occurs before the open enrollment period during the spring semester.